chuanting/FedDA/README.md

 First one [Milano](https://drive.google.com/file/d/1aKh1icdmK9ho3mOZiNg593ivgIeycWKz/view?usp=sharing) and second one [Trentino](https://drive.google.com/file/d/1R-hrUVS1TY6Eec6k6aN_ce4u56LeYNHv/view?usp=sharing)

+## Runnable scripts

+You can also find an runnable code of our paper at [Codeocean](https://codeocean.com/capsule/4767521/tree)

 ## Abstract

 Wireless traffic prediction is essential for cellular networks to realize intelligent network operations, such as loadaware